WB-Portfolio/RealTimeMonitoring/README.md

 You can run this project using this commands :
 # ./mvnw clean -Dbrowser=chrome test
-# ./mvnw clean -Dbrowser=firefoxe test
+# ./mvnw clean -Dbrowser=firefox test
 # ./mvnw clean -Dbrowser=opera test